tundish/turberfield-dialogue/turberfield/dialogue/doc/cloak.rst

         cloakroom = 3
         cloakroom_hook = 4

-There are no Persona in this game; none of the voices has a name.
+There are no Personas in this game; none of the voices has a name.
 But they do have state, and one of them needs attributes.
 The useful types to inherit from will be *Stateful* and *DataObject*.